tedinburgh/causality-review/README.md

 Make sure you have the modules in requirements.txt installed in your environment and note that your data must be sampled at regular time intervals for these methods.

+A CODECHECK certificate is available confirming that the computations underlying this article could be independently executed: [https://doi.org/zenodo.4720843](https://doi.org/zenodo.4720843)

 ## References